 Álvaro Acosta Serrano obtained a Doctor in Science degree in Molecular Parasitology from the Federal University of São Paulo.
 He was a Post-doctoral Fellow at Johns Hopkins School of Medicine, and then a Wellcome Trust Research Fellow at the University of Dundee and University of Glasgow.
-In 2008 he joined the Liverpool School of Tropical Medicine, where he is currently a Senior Lecturer in the Departments of Parasitology and Vector Biology.
+In 2008 he joined the Liverpool School of Tropical Medicine, where he is currently Reader in the Departments of Parasitology and Vector Biology.

 Research in the Acosta-Serrano lab lab focuses on fundamental aspects of the biology of kinetoplastid parasites and their vectors, and on developing molecular tools to control and prevent parasite transmission in disease-endemic areas.